stollander33/docs/docs/users/user_guide.md

 To update your submodules only: `rapydo update -i main`

-Consider the opportunity to rebuild your containers build with: `rapydo build`
+Consider the opportunity to rebuild your containers build with: `rapydo build -rf`